-Online programs offer greater flexibility to the students who need it.
-Distance learners can complete their coursework at whatever time is most convenient for them, making it easier to earn a degree while simultaneously managing personal and professional obligations.
-Online programs are also ideal for students with accessibility issues or difficulty commuting to campus.
+Online programs offer greater flexibility for students with tight schedules and other responsibilities.
+Distance learners can complete their coursework at whatever time is most convenient for them, making it easier to earn a degree while managing personal and professional obligations.
+Online programs are also ideal for students with accessibility issues or those who have difficulty commuting to campus.
 Because online students do not need to pay for room, board, or fees associated with on-campus resources and activities, distance learning programs can be less expensive than in-person programs.

-Online programs have many benefits, but they are not for everyone.
+While online programs boast many benefits, they are not for everyone.
 Distance learners must be highly self-disciplined.
-They must use their time effectively, stay organized, and be able to motivate themselves without the direct support of an instructor or classmates.
+They must use their time effectively, stay organized, and motivate themselves without an instructor's direct support.
 Students considering an online program should carefully consider whether this style of learning suits them.

 Are Practicums and Internships Required in an Online Sports Psychology Program?

-As a general rule, neither online bachelor's nor master's programs in sports psychology lead to licensure.
+As a general rule, neither online bachelor's or master's programs in sports psychology lead to licensure.
 Therefore, they usually do not require students to complete any kind of clinical experience.
-However, students in these programs can still benefit from completing an internship.
-Working in the field allows students the opportunity to apply their learning to practical problems.
-Internships can also help students develop professional networks that they can leverage when searching for jobs.
+However, bachelor's and master's candidates can still benefit from completing an internship.
+Working in the field allows students to apply their learning to practical problems.
+Internships can also help learners develop professional networks that they can leverage when searching for jobs.

 Sports psychologist education requirements vary based on occupation and employer.
 However, sports psychologists typically hold a master's degree.
 These programs usually require students to earn about 36 credits over the course of two years.
 While the cost of programs can vary greatly, the APA estimates that students pursuing a master's degree in psychology incur an average of $60,000 in debt.
 Accelerated online programs may allow students to earn their degree more quickly and at a lower cost.

 To become a licensed sports psychologist, students need to earn a doctoral degree.
-These programs feature a supervised internship, during which students develop experience in a clinical setting.
+These programs feature a supervised internship, during which candidates develop experience in a clinical setting.
 All psychologists must also pass the Examination for Professional Practice of Psychology, a national licensing test administered by the Association of State and Provincial Psychology Boards.
-Some states may have additional licensure requirements as well.
+Some states may have additional licensure requirements.
 Prospective students should contact their state's licensing board to learn more.

 Online Bachelor’s Degree in Sports Psychology

 Online bachelor's degrees in sports psychology are rare.
-Instead, many students pursue a bachelor's in psychology in order to develop an understanding of the fundamental principles in the field.
-General psychology programs prepare students for success in master's programs that specialize in sports psychology.
+Instead, many students pursue a bachelor's in psychology to develop an understanding of the field's fundamental principles.
+General psychology programs prepare students for success in master's programs, which may offer a specialization in sports psychology.

-Undergraduate programs usually require students to earn about 120 credits.
-For most students, this takes around four years.
+Undergraduate programs usually require students to earn about 120 credits and last around four years.
 However, some schools offer accelerated programs that can be completed more quickly.
-Other schools offer dual degree options, allowing students to earn credit towards a master's degree while they’re still undergraduates.
+Other institutions offer dual degree options, allowing learners to earn credit towards a master's degree while they are still undergraduates.

 Courses in these programs provide an introduction to the concepts of human behavior, human development, motivation, personality, cognition, learning, emotion, and perception.
 Students can also take electives in areas related to sports psychology.

-This foundational course provides students with an overview of the brain, emotion, motivation, perception, intelligence, sensory functions, gender and sexuality, social psychology, learning psychopathology, human development, and therapy.
-It also offers an introduction to the history of psychology.
+This foundational course provides an overview of the brain, emotion, motivation, perception, intelligence, sensory functions, gender and sexuality, social psychology, learning psychopathology, human development, and therapy.
+Coursework also offers an introduction to the history of psychology.

-Because many sports psychologists work with older athletes, it is important for them to understand the developmental process throughout adulthood.
+Because many sports psychologists work with older athletes, it is important for professionals to understand the developmental process throughout adulthood.
 This course explores the physical, emotional, cognitive, and psychosocial aspects of human development later in life.
-The course also helps to develop students’ skills in evaluating psychological research.
+Students also develop skills in evaluating psychological research.

-In this class, students can sample whether sports psychology is right for them.
-Students learn about the factors that affect individual and group performance, review the latest theories and research related to understanding behavior in sports settings, and apply techniques they have learned in order to enhance performance.
+In this class, students can determine whether sports psychology is the right field for them.
+Candidates explore the factors affecting individual and group performance, review the latest theories and research related to human behavior in sports settings, and apply techniques they have learned to enhance performance.

-Understanding the coach-athlete relationship is critical to the work of sports psychologists.
-Students examine the coaching profession and the role of the coach in improving both individual athlete and team performance.
-Students also learn strategies for effective coaching.
+Understanding the coach-athlete relationship is critical to sports psychologists' work.
+Students examine the coaching profession and the coach's role in improving both individual and team performance.
+Candidates also survey effective coaching strategies.

-Leadership and team building have special significance in sports psychology.
-This course introduces students to various styles of leadership, including situational and charismatic.
-Students also examine team-building strategies and the differences in leadership across cultural contexts
+Leadership and team building hold special significance in sports psychology.
+This course introduces students to various leadership styles, including situational and charismatic.
+Students also examine team-building strategies and the differences in leadership across cultural contexts.

 Online Master’s Degree in Sports Psychology

-Most jobs in the field of sports psychology require a master's degree.
+Most jobs in the sports psychology field require a master's degree.
 While a master's alone is not enough to qualify students for formal licensure, many online master's programs allow students to earn credits that can also be applied toward their doctoral studies.

 Master's programs in sports psychology build on a student's undergraduate education.
-Through advanced coursework and capstone projects, students apply their knowledge of human behavior and cognitive processes to the field of sports and athletic performance.
-Online sports psychology degrees cover the theories, best practices, and current issues in the field.
+Through advanced coursework and capstone projects, students apply their knowledge of human behavior and cognitive processes to sports and athletic performance.
+Online sports psychology degrees cover theories, best practices, and current issues in the field.
 They also feature coursework in research methods.
-These classes prepare students for research-intensive doctoral programs and enable them to effectively use research as practitioners.
+These classes prepare learners for research-intensive doctoral programs, enabling them to effectively use research in practice.

-This course offers an introduction to physiological psychology and functional neuroanatomy.
-Students develop an understanding of the relationship between the brain, neurotransmitters, and the body.
+This course introduces physiological psychology and functional neuroanatomy.
+Students explore relationships between the brain, neurotransmitters, and the body.
 They also learn about the connection between brain function and behavioral disorders.

 Sports psychologists help athletes move beyond what they perceive to be the physical and mental limits of their own performance.
 By studying techniques like progressive relaxation, meditation, hypnosis, autogenic training, biofeedback, and visualization, students learn several strategies for helping athletes improve their performance.